ankithabudhya/Ankithan/README.md

 # 14. Conclusion

 This paper presented a comparative study of three AI-powered healthcare research papers and analyzed their strengths and limitations.
-Existing systems face challenges such as limited healthcare conversations, privacy concerns, weak emergency detection, and lack of advanced healthcare analytics.
+Existing systems face challenges such as limited healthcare conversations, privacy concerns, weak emergency detection, and lack of advanced healthcare analytics.[1][2][3]

 To overcome these issues, the proposed LLM-Based Smart Healthcare Assistant combines LSTM Deep Learning models, Large Language Models, intelligent healthcare chatbots, healthcare analytics dashboards, and emergency healthcare alerts.